SiftingSands/OpenMW_bhaptics/README.md

     - Change `tact_directory` to point to the directory where you have the .tact files if you are not using the default directory
     - Change `tact_files` under `health` and `magicka` if you've got a different set of .tact files you want to use dependent on how much health you lost or magicka used for a spell (percentage of base values)
-2. Run the Python Wrapper
+2. Run the Python Wrapper instead of `openmw.exe`.
+You can still use the launcher to change settings; just don't actually launch it from there.
-    - Use the provided Windows 64-bit binary executable file or
+    - Use the provided Windows 64-bit binary executable file (`wrapper.exe`) or
     - Run this in your own Python environment or
       - Install https://websockets.readthedocs.io/en/stable/index.html (aka `pip install websockets`)
     - Build your own binary executable file